Disclaimers: See Chapter 1

 Kenji quickly bowed and just as fast, closed the cabin's door.

 "Xena."
-Gabrielle's eyes stared at her lover in disappointment, before she left out the room to follow after the monk.
+Gabrielle's eyes stared at her lover in disappointment.

 He turned around to face her.
 "Have you changed your mind about wanting something?"

 "No. I wanted to apologize for my lov-" Gabrielle caught herself.
 "For Xena's behavior.
 She's dealing with a lot."

 "She is making a monumental sacrifice."